cbcrg/bengen/README.md

 ```
 nextflow run query.nf
 ```
-**!Tip**
+**Tip:**
 You can use the `-resume` command to cache what was already computed.
-This could happen if you run bengen multiple times.
+This could happen if you run BenGen multiple times.

 ```
 nextflow run query.nf -resume